Supergranule aggregation: a Prandtl number-independent feature of constant heat flux-driven convection flows: Introduction

 Interestingly, only very recent research identified \textit{thermal boundary conditions} as the key factor in determining the nature of these long-living large-scale flow structures given a horizontally extended domain.
-In a nutshell, either so-called \textit{turbulent superstructures} with characteristic horizontal extensions of $\Lambda \sim \textit{O} \left( H \right)$ form \citep{Vieweg2023, Stevens2018, Pandey2018, Krug2020}, or a so-called \textit{gradual supergranule aggregation} takes place that might result in a domain-sized flow structure with $\Lambda \gg \textit{O} \left( H \right)$ if not interrupted by additional mechanisms such as rotation around the vertical axis \citep{Vieweg2021, Vieweg2022b}.
-While the former establishes if the horizontal planes offer uniform temperatures (so-called Dirichlet conditions), the latter correspond to planes that prescribe a uniform vertical temperature gradient or, in other words, a spatially constant heat flux (Neumann conditions).
+In a nutshell, either so-called \textit{turbulent superstructures} with characteristic horizontal extensions of $\Lambda \sim \textit{O} \left( H \right)$ form \citep{Pandey2018, Stevens2018, Krug2020, Vieweg2023}, or a so-called \textit{gradual supergranule aggregation} takes place that might result in a domain-sized flow structure with $\Lambda \gg \textit{O} \left( H \right)$ if not being interrupted by additional mechanisms such as rotation around the vertical axis \citep{Vieweg2021, Vieweg2022b}.
+Although the former establish whether the horizontal planes offer uniform temperatures (so-called Dirichlet conditions), the latter correspond to planes that prescribe a uniform vertical temperature gradient or, in other words, a spatially constant heat flux (Neumann conditions).
 Furthermore, the supergranules are superposed to significantly smaller (yet large-scale) granule-like flow structures, so a hierarchy of different horizontally extended flow structures may establish even in a simple turbulence configuration.
-This impact of thermal boundary conditions extends also to the Lagrangian material transport and the present coherent features in the flow \citep{Vieweg2021a, Vieweg2022, Vieweg2024}.
-Remarkably, these different self-organisations of the flows persist in the numerically reachable range of large Rayleigh numbers $\Ra \lesssim 10^{8}$ (which quantify the strength of the thermal driving) \citep{Vieweg2021, Vieweg2022b}.
+This effect of thermal boundary conditions extends also to the Lagrangian material transport and the present coherent features in the flow \citep{Vieweg2021a, Vieweg2022, Vieweg2024}.
+Remarkably, these different self-organisations of the flows persist across the entire numerically accessible range of Rayleigh numbers $\Ra \lesssim 10^{8}$ (which quantify the strength of the thermal driving) \citep{Vieweg2021, Vieweg2022b}.
 Hence, the way how buoyancy effects are prescribed at the planes or boundaries seems to eventually determine the large-scale nature of the flows in between.